EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "I am undocumented.
 Do I have the same rights in court?
 Can I apply for rental assistance or free legal help?"

 "No matter your legal status in the United States, you are still entitled to a hearing in court, although in some specific places you might need to post a bond.
-According to <a href='https://www.cbp.gov/sites/default/files/assets/documents/2021-Apr/Enforcement-Actions-in-Courthouses-04-26-21.pdf' target='_blank' rel='noreferrer noopener'>new rules issued during the Biden administration</a>, officers from Immigrations and Customs Enforcement (ICE) can’t detain people in a courthouse."
+According to <a href='https://www.cbp.gov/sites/default/files/assets/documents/2021-Apr/Enforcement-Actions-in-Courthouses-04-26-21.pdf' target='_blank' rel='noreferrer noopener'>new policies issued during the Biden administration</a>, officers from Immigrations and Customs Enforcement (ICE) can’t detain people in a courthouse."

 "In some cities you may also be allowed to apply for free legal assistance, and there are non-governmental organizations and pro bono (free) attorneys that provide legal support and consultation for immigrants.
 Many rental assistance programs also accept applications from undocumented renters."